Understanding Distressed Properties in Connecticut

 - Discover incentives and resources to help manage the stress of selling in challenging situations.

-- Learn about tax implications and necessary financial accounting when selling a distressed property.
+- Learn about tax implications and the necessary financial accounting when selling a distressed property.

 - Get help understanding Connecticut-specific laws and attorney services needed for a smooth transaction.